jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * One may notice that the input signals are never inverted on any gate, only the selector signal
 * This is because, if the gate for a given input is selected, the input should be directly mapped to the output

-    * If the gate is selected and the input is ``1``, the and gate outputs ``1``
+    * If the gate is selected and the input is ``1``, the AND gate outputs ``1``
-    * If the gate is selected and the input is ``0``, the and gate outputs ``0``
+    * If the gate is selected and the input is ``0``, the AND gate outputs ``0``
-    * If the gate is not selected with the selector, the and gate always outputs ``0``
+    * If the gate is not selected with the selector, the AND gate always outputs ``0``

 .. note::

-    Notice that there is an or gate before the final output signal.
-This or gate's only purpose is to combine all the outputs to a single line.
-However, one may wonder why it's necessary to use an or gate instead of simply combining the signals like in the below image.
+    Notice that there is an OR gate before the final output signal.
+This OR gate's only purpose is to combine all the outputs to a single line.
+However, one may wonder why it's necessary to use an OR gate instead of simply combining the signals like in the below image.

     .. figure:: combining_output_signals_bad.png